XENA’S STORY PART ONE: XENA DECIDES TO BE AN AUTHOR

 “So Xena,” said Lucy, “it seems that your story character Xe has a new friend.
 What are they going to do?
 You can’t just leave the story there.”

 When last we met, Xe had just become acquainted with a lovely French poodle named Gigi.
 They quickly became fast friends.
-Gigi offered to show Xe more sites in her home town, so Xe extended her stay at the Air B&B for an extra night.
-The next morning over café au lait, the little schnauzer regaled her hosts with stories of both her day in Paris as well as her adventures with her BCFF (Best Cat Friend Forever), Tye.
-Xe and Gigi had just returned to the Air B&B to prepare for anther fun day together when Xe got a text.
+Gigi offered to show Xexe – as Xe had introduced herself, more sites in her home town, so Xe extended her stay at the Air B&B for an extra night.
+The next morning over café au lait, avec plus lait, the little schnauzer regaled her hosts with more stories of both her day in Paris as well as her adventures with her BCFF (Best Cat Friend Forever), Tye.
+Xexe and Gigi had just returned to the Air B&B to prepare for anther fun day together when Xe got a text.

 “There she is!
 Here I am, Tye!
 Down here!”
 Xe hopped up and down and waved frantically with excitement.